Table of Contents

 What is Visceral Fat?

-Visceral fat is technically an excess body fat stored within the abdominal adipose tissue.
-It is sometimes referred to as the active fat because research has shown that this type of fat plays a distinctive and potentially dangerous role in affecting the hormonal functions.
+According to human anatomy, Visceral fat is defined as an excess body fat stored within the abdominal adipose tissue.
+This stored fat is sometimes referred to as the active fat.

-It is in a form of gel and is wrapped around major organs such as liver, pancreas, and intestines.
+Visceral fat is in the form of a gel and is wrapped around major organs such as liver, pancreas, and intestines.
 Storing higher amounts of visceral fat is associated with increased risks of a number of health problems.

 Instead of trying to find out how much of visible belly fat is visceral, just realize that big belly and large waistline would indicate the risk and seem unhealthy.

-The green part, from 1 to 12 in the scale is indicated as the healthy level of visceral fat.
-While, the red part, starting from 12 to 60 would indicate an excess level, which means you need to change your diet and start an exercise regimen.
+According to the above image, the green part, from 1 to 12 in the scale is indicated as the healthy level of visceral fat.
+While, the red part, starting from 12 to 60 would indicate an excess level, which means an individual needs to change your diet and start an exercise regimen.

 A larger quantity of visceral fat might expose to increased risks of the following health conditions: